 - a high degree of self-motivation, an open attitude to learning, a desire to share and interact with others, and some relevant background knowledge or experience.

 Course Details and Who Should Apply

-The course will take place on ICNC’s new online learning platform, and begin with a live orientation webinar that guides admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.
+The course will take place on ICNC’s online learning platform, and begins with a live orientation webinar that guides admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.
 Participation in the class is not restricted by time zone.
 Course content, forums, and posts are all accessible to participants at any time of day.